ljsinclair/featurebase-docs/docs/concepts/concept-roaring-bitmap-format.md

 * [Learn about equality encoded bitmaps](/docs/concepts/concept-bitmaps-equality-encoded)
 * [Learn about bit-sliced bitmaps](/docs/concepts/concept-bitmaps-bit-slice)

-## What are the shard data files?
+## What kind of database is Roaring Bitmap Format?

-At the highest level, RBF consists of two data files which are described as a **shard**.
+At the highest level, RBF consists of two data files, saved to disk, also known as a **shard**.

 ![](/assets/images/concepts/concept-rbf-file-structure)